Joined Mu Sigma as a Trainee Decision Scientist as part of campus recruitment

 Where I am today, is a little closer to the everything I’ve wanted.
 At Mu Sigma, I’ve been able to explore a bit of everything, and really, almost “prototype” my career choices.

-Well, the first time I heard about the company, it sounded just like the kind of challenge I wanted – high learning curve, and the opportunities Mu Sigma seemed to offer in terms of what role you want to play, resonated with me.
+The first time I heard about the company, it sounded just like the kind of challenge I wanted – high learning curve, and the opportunities Mu Sigma seemed to offer in terms of what role you want to play, resonated with me.
 I was heading towards a post-grad when I first got the job offer and decided it might just be fun to give the whole work scene a shot before I went on with post-grad.
+And three and half years later, there is no looking back.

-Next, I ended up in the healthcare industry and since then, I’ve interacted with two of the major healthcare device manufacturers in the world, building experience in the supply chain management side as well as epidemiology, safety and real-world evidence.
+I now work in the healthcare industry and since then, I’ve interacted with two of the major healthcare device manufacturers in the world, building experience in the supply chain management as well as epidemiology, safety and real-world evidence.

 Mu Sigma turned out to be a sandpit where I was surrounded by extremely interesting minds, thoughts, and ideas, and encouragement to always push the limits.
 It has pushed me to always lookout for the next thing.
 Interacting with all sorts of people, including business clients with so much more expertise has given me so many opportunities to learn, and I’ve attempted to seize them all.